bahramee/dbmovie/README.md

-# React Clean Architecture dbmovie (List of movies)
+# React Clean Architecture dbmovie (list of movies)

 this project implemented on the Clean Architecture and styled with `tailwindcss`.